gajim/gajim-plugins/omemo/README.md

 want to use `pip2` as Gajim is using python2.7.
 If you are using the official repository, do not forget to install the `nbxmpp` dependency via pip or you package manager.

+if you still have problems, we have written down the most common problems [here](https://github.com/omemo/gajim-omemo/wiki/It-doesnt-work,-what-should-i-do%3F-(Linux))

 ## Running
 Enable *OMEMO Multi-End Message and Object Encryption* in the Plugin-Manager.
 If your contact supports OMEMO you should see a new orange fish icon in the chat window.